 - You will see that the rectangle window will be rendered with the map from

 the main QGIS canvas.
-Since we want our map to be covering the full extent
+The rendered map may not be covering the full extent

 - Let us adjust the zoom level for the given map.
 Click on the